 As shown in figure 9, RDP access was by far the most frequently offered type for sale.
 This suggests that RDP-related products and activities were particularly vulnerable to attacks by threat actors, who frequently employed techniques to steal credentials.

-However, as we've observed various shifts in 2024 concerning IAB targets, VPN access has surged by hundreds of percentage points compared to 2023, challenging RDP access for the top spot (figure 10).
+However, as we've observed various shifts in 2024 concerning IAB targets, VPN access has surged, more than doubling compared to 2023, challenging RDP access for the top spot (figure 10).